Graduate Admissions FAQ

 - External awards such as CGS, SSHRC, NSERC, CIHR.
 Prospective students must apply for these awards directly.
 Students are expected to continue to apply for external funding throughout their graduate studies.

-- On-campus employment; includes Graduate Teaching Assistantships from September-April each year, from the Psychology Department (up to 2 years for MA students, and up to 4 years for PhD students).
-Some research supervisors are also able to offer their students Graduate Research Assistantships, based on a supervisor’s available funding (not guaranteed).
-Information regarding graduate student awards and scholarships, and how to apply, may be found here.
+- On-campus employment; includes Graduate Teaching Assistantships (TA wages are governed by the BCGEU) from September-April each year, from the Psychology Department (up to 2 years for MA students, and up to 4 years for PhD students).
+Some research supervisors are also able to offer their students Graduate Research Assistantships, based on a supervisor’s available funding (not guaranteed, and wages vary).

 Tuition fees information for domestic and international graduate students may be found in the Academic Calendar here.